Warning: contains a GIF

 What’s in a name?

 In Australia, this disease is commonly referred to as chronic fatigue syndrome, or CFS.
 You will have realised by now how grossly inadequate and offensive this term is.
-For those who have had their lives ripped apart by this illness, who have been rendered bedbound, those confined to wheelchairs and unable to work or live independently for the rest of their lives, “chronic fatigue” is an insult.
+For those who have had their lives ripped apart by this illness, who have been rendered bedbound, those unable to work or live independently for the rest of their lives, “chronic fatigue” is an insult.
 If “chronic fatigue” was all we had, would 85% of sufferers be unable to work?
 Would we resign ourselves to such a diminished, agonising life, if we were merely tired?

 “Chronic fatigue syndrome” makes a mockery of our suffering.
 It encourages medical professionals to laugh at us across their desk, joking, “I’m chronically fatigued too!”
 It does not begin to encompass the wide range of symptoms this disease causes, from sensory disturbances, to cognitive dysfunction, blood pressure disorders, and sometimes complete failure of every single component of our bodies.
 It diminishes our pain and delegitimises our lived experiences.
 Would you call someone who has been paralysed in bed for 15 years, unable to read, watch TV or toilet themselves, “chronically fatigued”?